sadiaramzan838/60-days-challenge-on-Claude/README.md

 * Built an interactive Compare & Decide Builder using HTML, CSS, and JavaScript with a premium responsive interface.
 * Designed a guided MCQ-based interview to collect decision context, comparison criteria, data sources, and ranking preferences.
 * Developed a research-driven comparison dashboard with live weighted rankings, source citations, research methodology, and transparent evidence-based recommendations.

+Day 49 – Personal AI Playbook**

+* Built a personalized Personal AI Playbook using HTML, CSS, and JavaScript with a premium SaaS-style interface.
+* Designed an intelligent interview to understand AI workflows, productivity needs, preferred models, and personalized use cases.
+* Developed modular Prompt Builder and Loop Builder systems with reusable workflow templates, local storage, import/export, and interactive AI productivity tools.